General Relativistic Shock Waves that Exhibit an Accelerated Expansion: FLRW--TOV Shock Waves

-The reason considering solutions in $(A,G,v)$ space is so useful, is because of the immediate implication that any trajectory that crosses the $A = 1-2M(\bar{\sigma})$ plane Lipschitz continuously can be matched to the TOV$(\bar{\sigma})$ solution.
-Furthermore, if the solution trajectory crosses the $A = 1-2M(\bar{\sigma})$ plane and intersects the Rankin-Hugoniot curve, which lies in this plane, then the solution can be matched to the TOV$(\bar{\sigma})$ solution to form a general relativistic shock wave.
-In the case of FLRW$(0,\sigma,a)$ trajectories, changing the parameters $\sigma$ and $a$ changes the trajectory, so certain combinations of $\sigma$ and $a$ result in an intersection with the Rankine-Hugoniot curve, and thus the formation of an FLRW$(0,\sigma,a)$-TOV$(\bar{\sigma})$ shock wave.
-We already know from Theorem \ref{T3} that for $a = 1$ the relationship between $\sigma$ and $\bar{\sigma}$ obeys $\bar{\sigma} = H(\sigma)$.
-For $a \neq 1$, trajectories can be generated numerically and the parameters $a$, $\sigma$ and $\bar{\sigma}$ can be adjusted to achieve the intersection.
-Since the intersection imposes a single constraint on the parameters $a$, $\sigma$ and $\bar{\sigma}$, we conclude that the family of FLRW$(0,\sigma,a)$-TOV$(\bar{\sigma})$ shock waves is a one-parameter family for each $\sigma$.
-Fixing $\sigma = \frac{1}{3}$, the resulting family partially answers a claim given in \cite{MCahill1971} by determining a subset of the pure radiation similarity spacetimes that can be matched to TOV$(\bar{\sigma})$ to form a general relativistic shock wave.
+Another reason considering solutions in $(A,G,v)$ space is so useful, is because of the immediate implication that any trajectory that crosses the $A=1-2M(\bar{\sigma})$ plane Lipschitz continuously represents a solution that can be matched to the TOV$(\bar{\sigma})$ solution.
+Furthermore, if the trajectory crosses the $A=1-2M(\bar{\sigma})$ plane and intersects the Rankin--Hugoniot curve, which lies in this plane, then the solution can be matched to the TOV$(\bar{\sigma})$ solution to form a general relativistic shock wave.
+In the case of FLRW$(\sigma,a)$ trajectories, changing the parameters $\sigma$ and $a$ changes the trajectory, so certain combinations of $\sigma$ and $a$ result in an intersection with the Rankine--Hugoniot curve, and thus the formation of an FLRW$(\sigma,a)$--TOV$(\bar{\sigma})$ shock wave.
+We already know from Theorem \ref{T3} that for $a=1$ the relationship between $\sigma$ and $\bar{\sigma}$ obeys $\bar{\sigma}=H(\sigma)$.
+For $a\neq1$, trajectories can be generated numerically and the parameters $a$, $\sigma$ and $\bar{\sigma}$ can be adjusted to achieve the intersection.
+Since the intersection imposes a single constraint on the parameters $a$, $\sigma$ and $\bar{\sigma}$, we conclude that the family of FLRW$(\sigma,a)$--TOV$(\bar{\sigma})$ shock waves is a one-parameter family for each $\sigma$.
+Fixing $\sigma=\frac{1}{3}$, the resulting family partially answers a claim given in \cite{CT1971} by determining a subset of the pure radiation similarity spacetimes that can be matched to TOV$(\bar{\sigma})$ to form a general relativistic shock wave.

-A physically important Friedmann-static shock wave is the one for which the equation of state each side of the shock models pure radiation, since these shock waves may have been present during the Radiation Dominated Epoch.
-As demonstrated in Figure \ref{F2} for $\sigma = \bar{\sigma} = \frac{1}{3}$, the value of $a$ can be varied in order to achieve an intersection and thus form the Friedmann-static pure radiation shock wave.
+A physically significant shock wave is one for which the equation of state each side of the shock models pure radiation, since these shock waves may have been present during the Radiation Dominated Epoch of the Early Universe.
+As demonstrated in Figure \ref{F2} for $\sigma=\bar{\sigma}=\frac{1}{3}$, the value of $a$ can be varied in order to achieve an intersection with the Rankine--Hugoniot curve.

 In Figure \ref{F2}, the leftmost trajectory overshoots the curve and rightmost trajectory undershoots it.
-The leftmost, centre and the rightmost trajectories are generated for:
+The leftmost, centre and the rightmost trajectories are generated for $a=2.8$, $a=2.58$ and $a=2.4$ respectively.
+Therefore, the value of the acceleration parameter for the pure radiation shock wave is approximated by